 So depending on your needs, hiring a talent agency comes with the good and the bad.
 If you’re an influencer, I recommend not signing exclusive agreements so that you can maximize your opportunities.

-3. Saturation and Competition is Increasing, But So Are The Number of Influencers
+3. Saturation and Competition is Increasing, But So Are The Number of Firearm Influencers

 View this post on Instagram

 But don’t fret—there are also thousands of new gun-related content creators popping up every day.
-And with 7 million + new gun owners this year, you can expect even more.
-As of this writing, according to our search tool, there are 48K influencers with a global reach of 8.1B—with the majority going to female accounts.
+And with 8 million + new gun owners this year, you can expect even more.
+As of this writing, according to our search tool, there are 68K influencers with a global reach of 18B—with the majority going to female accounts.
 This is up over 75% from 2021!

 4. What is Your Influencer Marketing Plan B?

-As we move into 2021 and the Biden/Harris presidency looming, what can industry marketers expect regarding social media and the use of influencer marketing?
+As we move into 2024 and the presidential election looming, what can industry marketers expect regarding social media and the use of influencer marketing?
 Working with influencers is an effective way to build brand awareness, especially for lesser-known brands.
 But what would happen if all gun-related content were suddenly shut down?
 Instagram made a move earlier this year with their Collab Tool to require all influencers to start tagging brands they work with and threatened to shut down all gun-related accounts.
 We have yet to see the massive cancellations they promised.
-A popular YouTuber’s Facebook page got pulled down this year, only to be re-activated after public outcry—but how much longer will these efforts work before full-out censorship?
+Several popular YouTubers pages have been pulled down over the past few years, only to be re-activated after public outcry—but how much longer will these efforts work before full-out censorship?
 How would you pivot if your influencers got shut down?

 Here are five things I would consider: